TomS1718/Typing-Game-P1/README.md

 ### **_Description_**

 This is a browser game where you will test your typing skills.
-A randomly generated word will appear on the screen and your objective is to type in the word correctly before the timer ends.
+A randomly generated word will appear on the screen and your objective is to type in as many words correctly before the timer ends.

 ---